rvirding/luerl/examples/fun/README.md

 ## Iterators

 A basic primitive of the library after functions is an iterator.
 Most functions takes an iterator and returns a new iteraror(s).
-Iterators all the way down!

 The simplest iterator is (surprise!) :func:`pairs` and :func:`ipairs` Lua functions.
 Have you ever tried to call, say, :func:`ipairs` function